data-forge/data-forge-js/README.md

 			]
 		});

- data frame can also be created from an array of JavaScript objects:
+A data frame can also be created from an array of JavaScript objects:

 	var dataFrame = new dataForge.DataFrame({
 			rows: [